Adtranz: History

-Adtranz continued to make an operating loss in 1998, attributed to earlier contracts with underestimated costs, as well as technical problems with products.
-The same year brought an order for 400 locomotives for Deutsche Bahn, as well as the acquisition of Swiss Locomotive and Machine Works.
+Adtranz continued operating at a loss in 1998, attributed to earlier contracts with underestimated costs, as well as technical problems with products, in spite of an order for 400 locomotives from Deutsche Bahn, necessitating the acquisition of Swiss Locomotive and Machine Works.

-ABB sold its 50% stake in Adtranz to DaimlerChrysler in January 1999 for $472 million, taking up a previous agreement made on the formation of the joint venture whereby DaimlerChrysler was required to purchase ABB's stake.
+In January 1999, ABB sold its 50% stake in Adtranz to DaimlerChrysler for $472 million, taking up a previous agreement made on the formation of the joint venture whereby DaimlerChrysler was required to purchase ABB's stake.

 Adtranz finally achieved profitability in 2000, as DaimlerChrysler prepared to sell off Adtranz.
 The Greenbrier Companies acquired the freight wagon manufacturing business in January 2000.
 The overhead electrification systems installations business was sold to Balfour Beatty in late 2000 for €153 million.
 No buyer was found for the railway signalling division.

 The remaining assets of Adtranz were sold to Bombardier, in a $711 million deal announced in August 2000, a price considered to be low by industry analysts.
 The sale was cleared by the European Union in April 2001 on the condition that Bombardier would license or sell the Adtranz regional train and tram products to Stadler Rail in the German market, due to the large market share of Bombardier and Adtranz in the country.
 The deal would make Stadler a viable independent company providing competition to Bombardier.
 The takeover came into legal effect on 1 May 2001 with a final price of $725 million and ADtranz was folded into the Bombardier Transportation division.

 Within months of the sale, Bombardier said that it was misled about the financial situation of Adtranz.
 Bombardier sued DaimlerChrysler for providing misleading financial information.
 The companies settled in September 2004 with DaimlerChrysler agreeing to refund $209 million, making the final sale price for Adtranz just $516 million.

 Brand

 The brand Adtranz was created by Landor Associates as part of the corporate identity of ABB Daimler Benz Transportation.
 It is an acronym derived from selected letters of the complete name of the first company using it: ABB Daimler-Benz Transportation, with a z in place of an s at the end for the name to imply a complete product platform from A to Z. It was capitalised by the companies with a capital D as ADtranz, following the standard English text formatting and capitalisation rules it is spelled with a small d as Adtranz.
 Above the text ADtranz, the company logo included a green dot, symbolising a signal set on green, as well as the environmental friendliness of railways.
-In addition to the company also registered the slogan ADtranz – we speak railways.
+The company also registered the slogan ADtranz – we speak railways.
 Rights on the brand and slogan were deleted in 2008 and 2007 respectively.